shenAwesome/service-store/README.md

 ### Features

 - Provide much better intellisense than vanilla redux (tested with VS code)
 - Support typescript & JavaScript react app (tested with create react app. decorator needs to enabled)
- - Let you write redux components in OOP style, which is more intuitive in most cases.
+- Let you write redux components in intuitive OOP style.
+You can focus on the business logic when implementing the ServiceStore (the root store contains all models)
 - Model classes are transferred to redux components and run as redux components.
-You don't lose any redux benefit/features and can call redux API directly if you like.
-Redux dev tool and any other redux tools/libs can be used with no difference.
+It is just a thin wrapper around redux which provides OOP style API.
+You don't lose any redux benefit/features and can call redux API directly when needed.
+Redux dev tool and any other redux tools/libs can be used without difference.